law-liet/uniRW/README.md

 ## Read

-Suppose we want read a file named *example.csv* that looks like this:
+Suppose we want to read a file named *example.csv* that looks like this:

     Name,Major,Grade
     Alice,Math,4.0